kithiyons/financial-portfolio-management-angular13/README.md

-npm install -g @angular/cli@15  // If you have angular 15 and more version it will work ng serve if you are facing issue in dependency injection kindly run these commands:
+npm install -g @angular/cli@15  // If you have angular 15 and more version it will work ng serve
+Mostly the above commands is enough to run my app. if you are facing issue in dependency injection kindly run these commands:
 Dependencies :
 npm install typescript@4.9.5 --save-dev  - typescript version mismatched